 “Fine.
 But how does she know about our plans?”

 “That’s the million-dollar question, isn’t it?
-Look, she can’t penetrate our computer systems here at Chicago Digital Consultants.
+She can’t penetrate our computer systems here at Chicago Cyber Engineering.
 I’ve seen to that.
-My guess iShe must have somebody on our staff tipping her off.
+She must have somebody on our staff tipping her off.
 She might be blackmailing one of our employees or threatening them with jail.”

 “I find that hard to believe,” Imer said.
 “Lendina picked the staff for our upper-floor operation.
 These Eastern European men and women are not only superior software engineers, but their connections to the family are beyond question.
-In fact, Wall our employees are thoroughly vetted.
-If there is a mole in our company, we will have to set up a series of traps to expose this individual.
-That’s gonna require some time and very secret planning.”
+We thoroughly vet all our employees.
+If our company has a mole, we must set up a series of traps to expose this individual.
+That’s going to require some time and very secret planning.”

 “Still, my friend, we have the problem of the Merrick family.”

 Lewis turned his business laptop towards Imer and brought up a photograph of Anne Merrick.
-Part of a promotional brochure advertising the Merrick, Dawson, and Brant Law Firm, Anne’s image was impressive, with shoulder-length bleached blond hair, sculptured facial features, and a tasteful business suit.
+Part of a promotional brochure advertising the Merrick, Dawson, and Brant Law Firm, Anne’s image was impressive, with shoulder-length white hair and a tasteful business suit.

 “This is Anne Merrick,” Lewis said.
 “She’s 55 and three years younger than her husband, John.
-Turns out that John is a better litigator than her, but she has the business acumen to run a 150 person law firm, so she’s the COO.
+It turns out that John is a better litigator than her, but she has the business acumen to run a 300-person law firm, so she’s the COO.
 She could be a formidable opponent.”

 “How so?”